 - How will child care be arranged when one parent is not available for a particular period of time when it is their custodial time?

-Overall, never lose sight of the goal that child custody is not about you or the other party – it is about what is in the best interest of your children.
-Your children love each of you, and your goal should be for the two of you to provide your children with a safe and positive environment that promotes the relationship between the children and each parent.
+Overall, never lose sight of the goal that child custody is not about who “wins;” it is about what is in the best interest of your children.
+Creating a safe, positive environment for your children to thrive and grow should be the primary goal of both parties, and know that regardless of what happened between the adults, your children love each of you.
 Raleigh mediation provides an opportunity for you and the other party to make these decisions directly affecting your children yourselves versus having the decision being made by the Court.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.